2021–22 Aberdeen F.C. season: January

 Midfielder Matty Longstaff returned to his parent club after a disappointing spell with the club.
 Austin Samuels also returned to his parent club.
 Promising young American College player Dante Polvara signed a contract for the club.
-The club signed Dutch forward Vicente Besuijen on a four-and-a-half year contract.
+The club signed Dutch forward Vicente Besuijen on a four-and-a-half-year contract.

 February

 After a poor run of results including a fifth-round defeat in the Scottish Cup to Motherwell, Stephen Glass left the club on 13 February.
 He was replaced by Barry Robson as interim manager.
-The club appointed Jim Goodwin as manager on 19 February Before the match with Dundee United, a statue was unveiled of their most successful manager to date, Sir Alex Ferguson.
+The club appointed Jim Goodwin as manager on 19 February Before the match with Dundee United, a statue was unveiled of their most successful manager to date, Alex Ferguson.

 March

 It was announced that Team Captain and player-coach Scott Brown had left to pursue his coaching career elsewhere.
 For the second time during the season The Dons went 10 matches without a League win.
 Jim Goodwin's first win as manager came in a 3–1 home win against Hibernian on 19 March.
 The club descended to 10th place in the league.